newrelic/docs-website/src/data-dictionary/events/SystemSample/diskUsedPercent.md

   - StorageSample
 ---

-The cumulative disk fullness percentage.
+The cumulative disk fullness percentage across all supported devices.
+(To find per-device values, use StorageSample events.)